A Local’s Guide to Winter Activities in Chicago

 Suburban friends, you’re not out of luck here.
 There is a third Christkindlmarket in Aurora.
 I can’t vouch for that one, though, as I’m not going to Aurora when there are two markets in the city for me to overspend at.
 It is what it is.

-A view of Winterland at Gallagher Way, one of the top winter activities in Chicago
+A view of Winterland at Gallagher Way in Chicago

-For an upgraded experience at the Wrigleyville market, pay $5/person to get into Winterland at Gallagher Way.
+For an upgraded experience at the Wrigleyville market, pay an additional fee to get into Winterland at Gallagher Way.
 You can purchase tickets to ride holiday rides or go ice skating on the field, which is all as whimsical as it sounds.
-It can get expensive.
+It can get expensive, though.

 Here are some outdoor igloo options for Chicago winter visits:

 • Joy District: It’s impossible to talk about iconic winter spaces in Chicago without mentioning Joy District in River North.
 If you visit around the holidays, this rooftop becomes the most festive ski chalet you’ve ever seen.
-They have s’mores boards for Pete’s sake.
+They have s’mores boards.

-A couple skates on the Maggie Daley Park Skating Ribbon, one of the best winter activities in Chicago.
+A couple skates on the Maggie Daley Park Skating Ribbon in Chicago.

 I’m not talking about harming waterfowl.
-“Shoot the duck” is a cool move to try out on the ice skating Chicago rink to impress your friends.
+“Shoot the duck” is a cool move to try out on the rink to impress your friends.
 It’s best to time it after a clumsy display to really start some shock and awe out there.

 • DO make a reservation, especially when it’s beginning to look a lot like Christmas.
 You’re not the only one interested in doing cute winter things, and popular dates/times do sell out.
 You can rent skates at the ice skating rinks, too.